liwugang/filecrypt/README.md

 2019-12-08  add multi-thread
 2020-01-01  fix integer overflow and crash when decrypting the big file 2021-08-24  encrypt the file name
+2021-12-25  add the switch to overwrite the files and whether delete the origin files
 ```